 - Beat dry ingredients into wet until combined, scraping down sides of the bowl as necessary,

 - Roll cookies into 1″ balls, then stuff with a 1/4 tsp size chunk of dark chocolate (eye ball it–you want to make sure it is bigger than a chocolate chip, but that the dough can still cover it completely).
 Re-roll into 1″ ball, making sure all chocolate is covered.
 Repeat with remaining dough.

 - Bake for 10-12 minutes until golden.
 Let stand for 3-5 minutes on baking sheet before transferring to a wire rack to cool completely.

-- Meanwhile, in a small-medium mixing bowl, whisk together powdered sugar, orange extract and 1 tbs hot water.
-Slowly continue to add more water (and I mean very slowly.
+- Meanwhile, in a small-medium mixing bowl, whisk together powdered sugar and 1 tbs orange juice.
+Slowly continue to add more orange juice (and I mean very slowly.
 A little bit of liquid goes a long way with powdered sugar) until desired drippy consistency.

 - Dip tops of completely cooled cookies into the glaze, then let stand to set on a flat surface.